Games 201 - ADVANCED PHYSICS ENGINES

 scale up: y = fract(sin(x) * 10000.0)

-blur = hsf.fract(ti.sin(float(0.1 * t + i // tile_size * 5 + j // tile_size * 3)))
+xxxxxxxxxxblur = hsf.fract(ti.sin(float(0.1 * t + i // tile_size * 5 + j // tile_size * 3)))c = circle (pos, center, radius, blur) The Balance: Perlin noise (huge randomness but continuous in smaller scales)

 -> shadertoy.com